Superalgebra structure on differential forms of manifold: Introduction

 \section{Introduction}

 Typical examples of Lie superalgebra are the direct sum of exterior power of tangent bundle of a differential manifold with the Schouten bracket or the matrix algebra whose elements are divided into 4 parts, and the artificial bracket operation.
-Concerning to the first example, the Schouten bracket is useful to describe the Poisson tensors by \(\Sbt{\pi}{\pi} = 0\) for 2-vector field \(\pi\).
+The Schouten bracket in the first example is useful to describe a 2-vector field \(\pi\) to be a Poisson tensor by \(\Sbt{\pi}{\pi} = 0\).

 In this article, we introduce a notion of Lie superalgebra structure on the direct sum of exterior power of cotangent bundle of a differential manifold with a natural bracket.
 Also we introduce an extension of the Lie superalgebra structure by the 1-vector fields.